-With the support of her parents, Nola Pender entered the School of Nursing at West Suburban Hospital in Oak Park, Illinois, and receive her nursing diploma in 1962.
+With her parents’ support, Nola Pender entered the School of Nursing at West Suburban Hospital in Oak Park, Illinois, and received her nursing diploma in 1962.
 In 1965, she received her master’s degree in human growth and development from the same university.
 She moved to Northwestern University in Evanston, Illinois, to obtain a Ph.D. in psychology and education in 1969.
 Pender’s dissertation research investigated developmental changes in the encoding process of short-term memory in children.
 Years later, she finished masters-level work in community health nursing at Rush University.

 Career and Appointments

 In 1962, Nola Pender began working on a medical-surgical unit and subsequently in a pediatric unit in a Michigan hospital.
 For 40 years at Michigan State University, she trained students at undergraduate and graduate levels and mentored many postdoctoral candidates.

 Pender directed many studies of her Health Promotion Model with adolescents and adults, making her more active in nursing research.
 Pender and her research unit developed the program Girls on the Move, which studies and measures intervention results as it applies to use the model to encourage young people to perform active lifestyles.

 Pender was and still supports nursing organizations where she devoted her time, service, and knowledge.
 She was the president of the Midwest Nursing Research Society from 1985 to 1987.

 Aside from being the American Academy of Nursing president from 1991 to 1993, she was also a member of Research America’s Board of Directors from 1991 to 1993 and a member of the U.S. Preventative Services Task Force from 1998 to 2002.